 Using intercurrent remedies (if appropriate to a case).

-Assessing the value and limitations of medical reports in homeopath case management.
+Assessing the value and limitations of medical reports in homeopathy case management.

 Demonstrating the ability to manage the cases of clients taking medications (prescription or other).

 Demonstrating familiarity with resources available to individuals to make changes in their circumstances and lifestyles.